 To address these issues, give yourself time to walk through the entire thing several times.
 Talk the whole presentation out and get super familiar with the delivery.
 Actively consider the tone of your voice, your speed and other parts that you may want to work on.

 Way too many presentations fail to hit home simply because of a lack of practice on the presenter’s end.
 You could have the most informative and immersive presentation planned out, but it could all be in vain without practice.
 Just because you’ve done your research, created an outline, and prepared all your slides, doesn’t mean you’re foolproof.
 Practice, practice, and practice!
+Even if you know how to write a TED Talk script perfectly, without ample practice, the potential impact of your presentation might still fall short.
+Remember, having a well-crafted script is just one aspect; the true effectiveness lies in rigorous practice and delivery.

 4. Prepare For Any Questions In Advance And Standby Backup Slides